Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Introduction

-To demonstrate the strength of our proposed method, we evaluate our differentially private CLIP, \dpclip, on benchmark datasets encompassing diverse vision-and-language tasks such as image classification and visual question answering (VQA).
+To demonstrate the strength of our proposed method, we evaluate our differentially private CLIP, \dpclip, on benchmark datasets encompassing diverse vision-and-language tasks such as image classification and image captioning.
 The findings demonstrate that our privacy-aware approach retains performance on par with the standard CLIP model while significantly reducing the risk of data exposure.
-It is worth emphasizing that our work represents one of the first attempts to incorporate differential privacy into multimodal models, thus paving the way for enhanced privacy protection in vision-language tasks.

-Furthermore, we theoretically derive the privacy-utility trade-off of \dpclip under linear representation settings with linearized loss.
+Furthermore, we theoretically derive the privacy-utility trade-off of \dpclip under linear representation settings.
 Previous works analyzed the convergence rate of DP-SGD under certain smoothness conditions \citep{yu2019gradient,bassily2019private,feldman2020private,chen2020understanding,yang2022normalized,bu2022automatic,fangimproved}.
 However, we note that the CLIP loss function is not convex nor satisfy smoothness conditions in these literature.
-We also note that we deal with per-batch clipping instead of per-sample clipping analyzed in \citet{abadi2016deep,chen2020understanding,yang2022normalized,bu2022automatic,fangimproved}.
+We also note that we deal with \textit{per-batch} clipping instead of \textit{per-sample} clipping analyzed in \citet{abadi2016deep,chen2020understanding,yang2022normalized,bu2022automatic,fangimproved}.
 Although the loss function does not globally behave well, we exploit the fact that the linearized loss is locally smooth and strongly convex, and provide a probabilistic bound with linear convergence in the number of iterations.

 The rest of this paper is organized as follows.
 We provide the necessary background for interpreting our results in Section \ref{sec:prelim}.
 In Section \ref{sec:dpclip}, we introduce our algorithm \dpclip.
 We present our experiments setup and empirical results in Section \ref{sec:exp}, followed by our theoretical analysis in Section \ref{sec: theory}.
 Finally, we conclude with our discussion in Section \ref{sec: discussion}.